djplaner/blog/docs/2015/10/09/are-our-institutions-digital-visitors-what-are-the-impacts-on-learning-and-teaching/index.md

 ---
+categories:
+- bad
+- set
+- visitor
+date: 2015-10-09 12:51:08+10:00
+next:
+  text: '"Re-purposing V&#038;R mapping to explore modification of digital learning
+    spaces"'
+  url: /blog2/2015/10/28/re-purposing-vr-mapping-to-explore-modification-of-digital-learning-spaces/
+previous:
+  text: What is &quot;netgl&quot; and how might it apply to my problem
+  url: /blog2/2015/10/08/what-is-netgl-and-how-might-it-apply-to-my-problem/
 title: Are our institutions digital visitors?
 What are the impacts on learning and teaching?
-date: 2015-10-09 12:51:08+10:00
-categories: ['bad', 'set', 'visitor']
 type: post
 template: blog-post.html
 comments: